pkdone/books-vue-flask-pymongo/README.md

 ### PRODUCTION Phase

-__NOTE:__ Before running the Production phase steps, first stop the Flask (or Gunicorn) process that was listening on port 5000 and stop the Node.js process that was listening on port 8080, they have been running.
+__NOTE:__ Before running the Production phase steps, first stop the Flask (or Gunicorn) process that was listening on port 5000 and stop the Node.js process that was listening on port 8080, if they have been running.

 &nbsp;